mdrakiburrahman/sgx-pyspark-sql-demo/README.md

 ### A note about EPC Memory Size

 The same protection guarantees as the previous scenarios apply here too.
 Kubernetes admins, or any privileged user, cannot inspect the in-memory contents or source code of driver or executors.
-EPC is specialized memeory partition in an Azure Confidential Enclaves VM that Enclaves or Confidential containers use.
-These VM's also come with regulay memory (un-encrypted) memeory to run non-enclave apps.
-As part of this sample we did performance [benchmarking](#benchmark) and did not see any noticable performance drops).
+EPC is specialized memory partition in an Azure Confidential Enclaves VM that Enclaves or Confidential containers use.
+These VM's also come with regular memory (un-encrypted) memory to run non-enclave apps.
+As part of this sample we did performance [benchmarking](#benchmark) and did not see any noticeable performance drops).

 ### Running with Remote Attestation